eclipse-zenoh/zenoh-cpp/docs/namespaces.rst

 .. index:: z:: namespace

-There is also ``z::`` namespace which appears in the method and function prototypes.
+There is also ``z::`` namespace which appears in the method and function prototypes in source files.
 It is an internal alias for the current namespace (``zenohc`` or ``zenohpico``), it's never used in the user code.